 - 1. What is the demographic of the congregation (race, age and economics)? - 2.
-What is the demographic of my zip code (use mission insite or some other census service)? - 3.
+What is the demographic of my zip code (use mission insite or some other census service, compare to walking tour)? - 3.
 How does your congregation match the demographics of the zip code? - 4.
-What ministries are you currently offering in the zip code? - 5.
+What ministries are you currently offering in the zip code?
+(Do they match the demographic information) - 5.
 What are the evangelistic opportunities based upon demographics of the zip code?